Wrestlemaniaa/Automation/Main Assignment/README.md

 NOTE: Data in this file can not be viewed in 'github'.

-- [Flask](https://github.com/Wrestlemaniaa/Automation/tree/master/Main%20Assignment/Flask) folder contains all the code which is used to create UI using 'Flask API'.
+- [Flask](https://github.com/Wrestlemaniaa/Automation/tree/master/Main%20Assignment/Flask) folder contains all the code which is used to create UI using `Flask API`.